beancount/fava/fava/help/budgets.md

 This makes the budgets very flexible, allowing for a monthly budget, being taken over by a weekly budget, and so on.

+Fava displays budgets in both charts and reports.
+You can find a visualization of the global budget in the the `Net Profit` and `Expenses` charts for the `Income Statement` report.

+The `Expenses` `Income Statement` report is a good starting point for getting access to the full budget information in Fava.
+The `Changes` charts visualize the data.
+The `Changes (monthly)` and `Balances (monthly)` reports show, respectively, the monthly and cumulative (over the selected period) budgets.